Sara Morrison: Career

 Morrison was elected county councillor then alderman for the county of Wiltshire between 1961 and 1971.
 She was vice-chairman of the national Conservative Party from 1971 to 1975.
 Morrison was a close friend of Leader of the Conservative Party and prime minister Edward Heath.

-In business, Morrison worked for the General Electric Company (GEC) from 1975 to 1998 and served as director from 1980 to 1998.
-She was non-executive director of Abbey National bank from 1979 to 1995.
+In business, Morrison worked for the General Electric Company (GEC) from 1975 to 1998 and was a director from 1980 to 1998.
+She was a non-executive director of Abbey National bank from 1979 to 1995.
 She held the office of governor of Imperial College London in 1986 and was appointed Honorary Fellow in 1993.
 She was a director of Carlton TV in 1992.

-On 1 January 1998 Morrison became chairperson of World Wide Fund for Nature (WWF) UK and was elected to the Board of WWF International.
+On 1 January 1998 Morrison became chairperson of World Wide Fund for Nature (WWF) UK and was elected to the board of WWF International.
 She was elected vice-president of WWF International in November 2000 and became an emeritus member in 2005.